 On January 13, 2023, the Company received an Incident and Complaint Investigation Report issued by the Oklahoma Corporation Commission (OCC) due to a mineral owner complaint.
 The OCC issued a plug or produce order for SUDS West unit and SUDS East unit.
-The Company has received two extensions of time and is working with the OCC to implement a production plan to bring both units into compliance.

-The SUDS field is currently shut-in while the Company completes a review of the land and lease records and subsurface geology.
-PEC is finalizing a SUDS capital budget with the intent to commence further field development in the third quarter of 2023.
+The SUDS field is currently shut-in while the Company completes a review of the land and lease records and subsurface geology, and examines the risk of current and potential future litigation.
+PEC is reviewing a SUDS capital budget with the intent to commence further field development, assuming all litigation matters have been mitigated.